dhruvbhatia2701/NextJS-Crud-Database/README.md

 - postcss
 - tailwindcss

-4. to install DaisyUI  run command: npm i -D daisyui@latest
+4. to install DaisyUI  run command in the directory: npm i -D daisyui@latest